 The Online MS in Nutrition curriculum includes a study of food in its entirety, the individual food components, and the influence they have on the human body.
 The core courses provide a foundation on which to build a comprehensive education.
 The elective courses merge the science of nutrition with a broader view of wellness, community, and the environment, while still allowing the student the flexibility to follow his or her interests by offering a range of topics such as food safety, dietary supplements, metabolic diseases, and nutritional issues in health.
 Students are required to fulfill all requirements within six years after admission into the program.

 A written exit examination based on NFS 5314 and NFS 5363 is required and can be taken after satisfactory completion of the required core courses.
 Students must satisfactorily pass the written examination with a score of 70% or better, and it can be taken more than once.
-The examination will be offered on the first Tuesday in March, July, and October of each year.
-Schould any of these Tuesdays fall on a holiday, the exam will be scheduled on the next Tuesday, the second Tuesday of that month.
+The exam will be offered only .

 Students residing within a 100 mile radius of Houston or Denton will appear for the examination at the TWU campus.
 Others should contact Marcella Ettinger for exit examination arrangements.
 All students wishing to take the written exit examination should submit the Exit Exam Approval Form to the NFS office at least one week before the examination date.